On July 1, 2007 we planted 600 olive trees.

 Ken, Penny and Paul Durant (oregonolivemill.com and Red Ridge Farms and Durant Vineyards) are among the true pioneer olive growers in the Willamette Valley.
 They have installed the first modern commercial Olive Mill in Oregon.
 With a mill in the area, we are able to produce gourmet olive oils that are fresher than anything known in the Northwest.
 Until 2012, we gave our olives to the Durants to add to their oil.
 Beginning with the 2012 harvest (in November), we have had enough fruit to mill oil from exclusively Calamity Hill olives.

-Eventually, assuming we can find the right combination of varieties to tolerate our growing conditions, we hope to harvest from 1 to 2 tons of olives a year.
+Eventually, assuming we can improve the percentage of fruit set, we hope to harvest from 1 to 2 tons of olives a year.
 Assuming the varieties produce at normal rates, we should expect about 25-35 gallons per ton or as much as 50 gallons of olive oil.
 Hold a good thought for us!
+Our 2018 harvest netted over 1100# and produced almost 20 gallons of beautiful green oil.